heijin-yuuby/AI-Learning-Resources-Navigator/README.md

 ## How to Run

-### Prerequisites
+### Environment Preparation

-Make sure you have the following tools installed:
+Make sure you have installed the following tools:

 #### macOS:
 ```bash